slsu0424/slsu0424.github.io/_pages/about.md

 <p>My background spans more than two decades covering the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
 I found my passion in tinkering with and building software, first developing database systems to working on cloud platforms specializing in big data/AI.</p>

 <p>I am particularly interested in emerging technologies, and their potential to improve healthcare.
-While these offerings can be revolutionary, their adoption must be purposeful and accessible.</p>
+These offerings can be considered revolutionary, yet their adoption must be purposeful and accessible.</p>

 <p>Advances in computing enable us to reimagine healthcare, and I dream of a better future for healthcare innovation and patient outcomes.</p>